The timing of the qualifying races for the 2016 Rio Olympics

 ‘A gift for a gift’ is a modern Heathen maxim.

-The Wagon was the Viking name for the constellation we
+The Wagon was the name given by ancient Heathens to the

 The ram-horned snake is from Celtic mythology.
 It was